IanMadd/academic/content/portfolio/Data_Tables.md

 ## [1] 32
 ```

 This can be handy if you want to display the largest value of a keyed row.
-For example, this will give the heaviest vehicle followed by the heaviest vehicles sorted by the number of cylinders.
+The first operation will give the heaviest vehicle and the second will give the heaviest vehicles sorted by the number of cylinders.

 ```
 setkey(MTCarsDT, wt)